-"This is an important and timely volume.
-Daniel Dăianu, a well-known academic economist and a former finance minister, gives a lucid and well balanced overview of the current financial turbulences that have hit the developed economies.
-Strongly criticizing the excesses of neoliberal capitalism, Dăianu calls for implementing necessary regulatory reforms in the financial sector and for restoration of a proper balance between the functions of the state and the market.
-A highly recommended, refreshing and fascinating reading for all policy-makers!"
-Dariusz Rosati, professor of economics, member of the European Parliament
+A well-known academic economist and former finance minister, at present member of the European Parliament, Dăianu gives a lucid and well balanced overview of the current financial turbulences that have hit the developed economies.
+Strongly criticizing the excesses of neoliberal capitalism, calls for implementing necessary regulatory reforms in the financial sector and for restoration of a proper balance between the functions of the state and the market.
+A financial meltdown, with its very dire effects on the real economy, can be prevented by adopting proper policies and regulations.

 Dăianu goes back to some of the roots of the current crisis and the flaws or weaknesses of the global financial system.
 In doing so, he calls for the definition of new rules, of a new framework for global markets requires the active participation of all major players, including the emerging economies.

 Introduction: Return to Common Sense is Needed

 Chapter 1.Institutional and Policy Diversity as an Engine of Economic Development

 Chapter 2.
 Ethical Lapses of Capitalism: How Serious They Are

 Chapter 3.
 Why is this Financial Crisis Occurring—How to Respond to It?

 Chapter 4.
 What This Financial Crisis Tells Us

 Chapter 5.
 A Strained European Model—Is Eastern Enlargement to Blame?